BismaBRJ/countmmproofs/README.md

     The program will then estimate the number of proofs in that file and then print out the result.

+    **Fun fact:** you can actually use it on (ASCII) text files of oher formats too!
+For example, (especially if you just want to test this thing out and you don't have a Metamath database yet) you could run

+    ```
+    ./countmmproofs smalltest.txt
+    ```

+    if you also downloaded the `smalltest.txt` file and it's in the same folder.

 **Note:**

 - If you want to try it on another Metamath database file, you only need to repeat steps 6 and 7 using that other Metamath database.